AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 🎬 This section will include:

   - A **side-by-side video** showing:
+  - Brief overwiew of Hardware setup
   - Home Assistant dashboard on a tablet
-  - The AJAX mobile app
+  - The AJAX mobile App
   - Physical AJAX key fob being activated by the relay
   - Visual demonstration of arming/disarming in real-time
   - Audio alerts or TTS notifications

 **Here is the video - click on it to go watch it on YouTube!**